flow-project/flow/docs/source/flow_setup.rst

     sumo --version
     sumo-gui

+*Troubleshooting*:
+Note that, if the above commands did not work, you may need to run ``source ~/.bashrc``  or open a new terminal to update your $PATH variable.

+*Troubleshooting*:
-If you are a mac user and the above command gives you the error ``FXApp:openDisplay``: unable to open display :0.0 make sure to open the application XQuartz.
+If you are a Mac user and the above command gives you the error ``FXApp:openDisplay: unable to open display :0.0``, make sure to open the application XQuartz.

 b.
 Testing the Installation
 ===========================